mihaiprodann/covalence/README.md

 # Covalence progress
--> I have learned how to use git
+- I have learned how to use git
+- I learned how to work with bootstrap, i.e:
+- - Colors
+- - Buttons
+- - Cards